starhoshi/rescue-fire/README.md

 The deployment of Cloud Functions is very slow.
 Deployment is normally completed in 30 seconds, but it can take more than 10 minutes.
 It is a waste of time to wait a few minutes just by rewriting one line.

+[Cloud Functions Emulator](https://firebase.google.com/docs/functions/local-emulator) is veru useful.
+However, it is hard to create the test data json, and it is not possible to write tests.

 Let's emulate functions locally with rescue-fire and do TDD.

 ## TODO